LCAS/rasberry_coordination/docs/StageList.md

 --------------------------------------------------
 <a name="UVTreatment"></a>
 ## UV Treatment
-Stages defined in the custom_tasks.uv_treatment module:
+Stages defined in the modules.uv_treatment module:

 -------------------------------------------------------------------------------